-- Clarify including through discussion with colleagues what is the key propose of this conversation? - Make sure you know whether whether a Lasting Power of Attorney or ADRT is in place (Figure 1) - If possible, find a comfortable and private place so you are not interrupted - Prepare in advance for how you will end the conversation: - What advice or referral for support can you offer to the person? - What will happen next for them? - Who will contact them next and when?
+- Clarify including through discussion with colleagues what is the key propose of this conversation? - Make sure you know whether whether a Lasting Power of Attorney or ADRT is in place (Figure 1) - If possible, find a comfortable and private place so you are not interrupted - Check they are in a safe place to take that call (not driving/doing unsafe activities) - Prepare in advance for how you will end the conversation: - What advice or referral for support can you offer to the person? - What will happen next for them? - Who will contact them next and when?